Transmission/Communication Medium or Channel:

 Features:

-• Data transmission rates are near to twisted pair cables.
+• Data transmission rates are similar to twisted pair cables.

 • Infrared signals are generated and received using optical transceivers.